michael2012z/BitBible/markdown/JPS/files/2Kgs.md

 5. Then Rezin king of Aram and Pekah son of Remaliah king of Israel came up to Jerusalem to war; and they besieged Ahaz, but could not overcome him.

-6. At that time Rezin king of Aram recovered ElathHeb.
-Eloth. to Aram, and drove the Jews from Elath; and the Edomites came to Elath, and dwelt there, unto this day.
+6. At that time Rezin king of Aram recovered Elath

 7. So Ahaz sent messengers to Tiglath-pileser king of Assyria, saying: 'I am thy servant and thy son; come up, and save me out of the hand of the king of Aram, and out of the hand of the king of Israel, who rise up against me.'